• Skip to primary navigation

 The coating is made by dredging the strips of fish in seasoned cornflour, followed by a mixture of egg and mayonnaise, and finally in breadcrumbs.
 I would recommend putting the fish fingers into the refrigerator for half an hour before cooking them, to give the coating time to settle on the fish, but you can get away without doing this if you are in a hurry.

-To serve with the fish fingers, I’ve got a tangy homemade tartare sauce that really goes really well with the fish.
+To serve with the fish fingers, I've got a tangy homemade tartare sauce that goes well with the fish.
 And it only takes a few minutes to throw together.

 A crispy fish finger being dipped in a bowl of tartare sauce.